Postoperative recovery exercises and techniques that:

 Pelvic floor safe exercises after surgery include:

 - Low impact fitness exercises starting out with a walking program

-- Low intensity core abdominal exercises
+- Gentle intensity core abdominal exercises

-- Appropriate strength training exercises and techniques
+- Appropriate strength training techniques and exercises

-Pelvic Floor Exercises after Prolapse Surgery
+Kegel Exercises After Prolapse Surgery

-Pelvic floor exercises after prolapse surgery aim to:
+Kegel exercises after prolapse surgery aim to:

 - Maximize pelvic floor strength and support